zhanghaoyang0/covid_survey/readthedocs/source/index.rst

    }

-Analysis code: data cleaning and description
+Analysis: data cleaning and description
 =============================================
 We conducted data cleaning by translating Chinese to English, combining groups with small samples, etc.
 Description was also performed.